kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

     - How to dynamically show content inside a component based on status = How to use axios to make an API request
 - Known Issues
-    - Player uid can be set to shorter than 9 digits
-    - Error is not thrown when editing uid from frontend and letters and/or 10+ digits are submitted
     - Error is not thrown when region is entered incorrectly (change from intput to dropdown)
     - Cancel edit needs to be implemented